amckenna41/pySAR/CONFIG.md

 **Descriptor Parameters:**
 * `descriptors[descriptors_csv]` - path to csv file of pre-calculated descriptor values of a dataset, saves time having to recalculate the features each time.
-* `descriptors[descriptors][all_desc]` - set to 0 or 1 indicating if all descriptors are to be calculated and or imported upon instantiation of the Descriptor class.

 * `descriptors[moreaubroto_autocorrelation][lag] / descriptors[moran_autocorrelation][lag] / descriptors[geary_autocorrelation][lag]` - The maximum lag value for each of the autocorrelation descriptors.
 If invalid value input then a default of 30 is used.
 * `descriptors[moreaubroto_autocorrelation][properties] / descriptors[moran_autocorrelation][properties] / descriptors[geary_autocorrelation][properties]` - List of protein physiochemical and structural descriptors used in the calculation of each of the autocorrelation descriptors, properties must be a lit of their AAIndex number/accession number.
 There must be a least 1 property value input.